 Funding Stream Investment to be Delivered Government grants and other contributions such as the Major Repairs Allowance.
 National and Regional Priorities.
 Partnerships National and Regional Priorities.
 Local Businesses and Developers Regeneration and environmental issues.
 External Funding such as Lottery, Sports Council, etc. Leisure and recreational facilities.
 Section 106 receipts Community and recreational facilities, and where possible, provision of affordable housing.
 General capital receipts Rolling programmes such as private sector housing, community partnerships, crime and disorder, planned maintenance and as matched funding to supplement other areas and delivery of new projects.

-Ring-fenced Windfall Receipts from the sale of Housing Assets (i.e. those generated between 2005 and 2007) Housing.
-Retained Receipts (not subject to Government Pooling) Current policy is to consider each sale proceeds as and when they arise.
+Housing capital receipts Current policy is to consider each receipt as and when they arise.
 A Committee decision is then made to reinvest in an approved Low Cost Affordable Housing/Regeneration scheme, or a general scheme on the approved priority list.
-However, the later would mean upto 50% of the receipt being paid to the National Pool.
+However, the latter would mean a proportion of the receipt being paid to the National Pool.